solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 parameter `--accountsdb-plugin-config` and the file must be readable to the validator process.

-Please see the below [example config file](#config) for the referential PostgreSQL plugin for an example.
+Please see the [config file](#config) for the referential PostgreSQL plugin below for an example.

 The plugin can implement the `on_unload` method to do any cleanup before the plugin is unloaded when the validator is gracefully shutdown.

-The following method is used for notifying accounts update:
+The following method is used for notifying on an account update:

 ```
     fn update_account(